 USB Drive Read Only FAQ

-6. Format your target USB drive
+5. Format the USB flash drive

 • linkedin